 On Wednesday, March 11, 2020, the World Health Organization announced a global pandemic.
 On the following Monday, March 16, 2020, one day before the Ford government declared a state of emergency, the world as we knew it shifted and the way in which clients were able to access services at South Riverdale changed dramatically.
 For those most affected by health inequities, social injustices and systemic oppression, such as community members/service users connected to the Substance Use and Mental Health (SUMH) programs, the added impact of COVID has been complicated.

 In the face of adversity, our commitment to innovative care, cutting-edge approaches and health equity only deepened with the alignment and expansion of our services.
 Committed to offering dignified, meaningful and relevant care, the newly-formed SUMH team offers a continuum of service and support for individuals impacted by substance use.
 Many are also impacted by other challenges including mental health concerns, poverty, discrimination, criminalization and homelessness.
-Programs under this team’s umbrella include: consumption and treatment services (keepSIX and Moss Park), the Hepatitis C program, COUNTERfit harm reduction programming (mobile delivery, satellite sites, east Toronto outreach project, Common Ground group programming, and women’s harm reduction) and, most recently, the safer supply program.
+Programs under this team’s umbrella include: consumption and treatment services (keepSIX and Moss Park), the Hepatitis C program, COUNTERfit harm reduction programming (mobile delivery, east Toronto outreach project, Common Ground group programming, and women’s harm reduction) and, most recently, the safer supply program.

 With the emergence of COVID, services disappeared that had previously provided a modicum of dignity, safety, respite and refuge for people who are street-involved or unhoused.
 Community drop-ins, food programs, shower and laundry programs, washroom facilities and libraries across the city closed their doors.
 Deemed “essential services” by the organization and adept at staying responsive, we suited up in gowns, masks and face shields, and quickly adapted to provide safe and supportive care in a rapidly changing environment that demanded physical distancing and social isolation.